AdRoll/baker/content/en/docs/How Tos/create_input.md

     ch := make(chan *baker.Data)
     defer close(ch)

-    go func() {
+    // start a goroutine that acts as Baker, consuming the baker.Data produced by the input go func() {
         for data := range ch {
             // test `data`, that comes from the component,